-Natasha Verma has three university degrees, is a TV reporter, film director, cancer survivor, philanthropist—and is just getting started.
+Natasha Verma has three university degrees, is a journalist, film director, cancer survivor and philanthropist.

-- Television reporter on NBC Boston’s weekday morning show.
+- Television reporter/anchor on NBC 10 Boston’s weekday morning show.

 - Director and producer of Hardy, an award-winning documentary about female boxer Heather Hardy.